maxfleck/BO_lysoAI/README.md

 ## TO DO

 #### QUICK
-- make axis etc editable again !!!!
+- make axis etc editable again (DONE)
-- go from A to muA !!!!
+- go from A to muA (really???)
 - 600+ dpi !!!!
-- adjust line thickness etc !!!!
+- adjust line thickness etc (DONE)

 #### CHILL
 - excel does not save (add button or make the tool a project management tool) (DONE - auto save)